stickyio/link_stickyio_preview/README.md

 7. Add the `bm_stickyio` cartridge to your cartridge path in Business Manager at: _Administration >  Sites >  Manage Sites > Business Manager - Settings_.

 8. Grant write permissions to the appropriate Business Manager user(s) for the new sticky.io Business Manager Extension by visiting: _Administration > Organization > Roles_, selecting the appropriate Role, switching to the "Business Manager Modules" tab, selecting the appropriate Site context(s), and scrolling down until you see the new sticky.io modules.
-This will append a new sticky.io submenu under the Business Manager's site's _Merchant Tools_ as well as add a new menu item under the existing _Ordering_ menu.
+This will append a new sticky.io submenu under the Business Manager's site's _Merchant Tools_.

 9. Open the `./metadata/site_import/sites` folder and change the name of `yourSiteID` to your Storefront's Site ID.